The Masefield Memorial Project

 We want to discuss and understand how his work connects with Ledbury’s past, present and future and, to do that, we need to first connect with our communities.

 Whether you are a community service, creative group, local residents' collective or individual living in Ledbury, we want to hear from you about your ideas for the project.

 Ledbury Town Council has secured £10k funding for the first phase of this project.
 We are now committed to working with partners, individuals and communities keen to undertake this journey with us, and we will also be seeking additional funding through grant applications.

 Whether you are a local business looking to support your community or a partner with a direct interest in the legacy of John Masefield, please get in touch by emailing firstname.lastname@example.org

 The ‘team’ behind the Masefield Memorial project will ultimately be the communities and partners in Ledbury, but to help drive its formative stages we’ve pulled together a working group to get things moving!

-The Working Group is made up of key town partners who are committed to making Masefield’s legacy a long-lasting one.
-Its formative members include [add links to appropriate websites for each member]:
+The Working Group is made up of key town partners and the John Masefield Society, who are committed to making Masefield’s legacy a long-lasting one.
+Its formative members include:

 - Councillor Nick Morris

 - Councillor Stephen Furlonger

 Of course, these names are just the start and we are already excited to report much interest from potential partners, local businesses, and artists who are eager to get involved.